 How To Enable Apache Server Status Dashboard Page

+Apache is a popular web server used by millions of websites and blogs.
+Almost every web administrator wants to be able to monitor the status of their Apache server.
+While there are many paid and free tools available for this purpose, they often overlook Apache’s very own web-based dashboard.
 Apache server status dashboard allows you to monitor key server metrics such as incoming requests & server load that help you monitor server health regularly.
+However, by default, it is not enabled.
 In this article we will look at how to enable Apache server status dashboard page using mod_status module.

 What is mod_status?